The following, amongst others, can be deducted from gross employment income for PIT purposes:

 - Amounts payable to third parties for the provision of personal services.

-- Depreciation of the real estate, providing that it is in line with its effective deterioration and complies with the requirements established in Spanish PIT Law.
-For this purpose, depreciation complies with the requirement of effective deterioration when it does not exceed the amount resulting from applying 3% to the higher of the following values: acquisition cost or rateable value, without including the land value.
+- Depreciation of the property, providing that it is in line with its effective deterioration and complies with the requirements established in Spanish PIT law.
+Depreciation complies with the requirement of effective deterioration when it does not exceed the amount resulting from applying 3% to the higher of the following values: acquisition cost or rateable value, without including the land value.

 Positive income declared for leases of real estate used for residential purposes is reduced by 60%.

-Real estate income generated over a period of more than two years or income that is evidently irregular in accordance with the regulations implemented under Spanish PIT Law, when recorded in a single tax period, qualifies for a 30% reduction.
-The amount regarding which the 30% reduction can be availed of should not exceed EUR 300,000.
+Real estate income generated over a period of more than two years or that is evidently irregular in accordance with the regulations implemented under Spanish PIT law and recorded in a single tax period qualifies for a 30% reduction.
+The amount on which the 30% reduction can be applied should not exceed EUR 300,000.

 Deductions from moveable capital income

-In determining net income from dividends, interest or other incomes established by Spanish PIT Law as income from capital different to real estate, only the following expenses may be deducted from the gross income:
+In determining net income from dividends, interest, or other types of income from capital established by Spanish PIT law as income from capital different to real estate, only the following expenses may be deducted from the gross income:

-- Expenses incurred for the administration and deposit of negotiable securities.
-For this purpose, sums that are paid as consideration for a discretionary and individual management of investment portfolios, where the investments are made on behalf of the owners in accordance with their instructions, are not deductible.
+- Expenses incurred for administering and depositing negotiable securities.
+Amounts that are paid as consideration for discretionary and individual management of investment portfolios, where the investments are made on behalf of the owners in accordance with their instructions, are not deductible.

-- For income generated from the provision of technical assistance and the lease or sub-lease of moveable properties, businesses or mines, the expenses which are needed to obtain such income and, if applicable, the amount of deterioration undergone by the items or rights from which the income is generated, are deducted from gross income.
+- For income generated from the provision of technical assistance and the lease or sub-lease of moveable properties, businesses, or mines, the expenses needed to obtain such income and, if the case, the deterioration of the items or rights from which the income is generated are deducted from gross income.

-- Certain moveable capital income that is generated over a period of more than two years or is evidently irregular in accordance with the regulations implemented under the Spanish PIT Law, when recorded in a single tax period, qualifies for a 30% reduction.
-The amount regarding which the 30% reduction can be availed of should not exceed EUR 300,000.
-This reduction may be availed of for the following types of moveable capital income:
+- Certain moveable capital income generated over a period of more than two years or that is evidently irregular in accordance with the regulations implemented under Spanish PIT law and recorded in a single tax period qualifies for a 30% reduction.
+The amount on which the 30% reduction can be applied should not exceed EUR 300,000.
+This reduction may be applied for the following types of moveable capital income:

-- Income generated from intellectual property when the taxpayer is not the author, and from industrial property which is not used to carry out the taxpayer's business activities.
+- Income generated from intellectual property when the taxpayer is not the author, and from industrial property not used to carry out the taxpayer's business activities.

-- Income generated from providing technical assistance unless the provision of technical assistance is an economic activity of the taxpayer.
+- Income generated from providing technical assistance unless the provision of technical assistance is a business activity of the taxpayer.

-- Income generated from the lease of property, business, or mines which is not an economic activity of the taxpayer.
+- Income generated from the lease of property, business, or mines that is not a business activity of the taxpayer.